delawaremathguy/ShoppingList15/README.md

 * The app icon was created by Wes Breazell from [the Noun Project](https://thenounproject.com).
 * The extension I use on Bundle to load JSON files is due to Paul Hudson (@twostraws, [hackingwithswift.com](https://hackingwithswift.com))
-* The Activity View Controller/Share Sheet is implemented using the open-source ActivityView framework and SwiftUI package [available at SwiftUI+](https://github.com/SwiftUI-Plus)
+* The Activity View Controller/Share Sheet is implemented using the open-source ActivityView framework and SwiftUI package [available at SwiftUI+](https://github.com/SwiftUI-Plus), Copyright © 2020 [Shaps Benkau](https://benkau.com)

 Otherwise, just about all of the code is original, and it's yours if you want it -- please see LICENSE for the usual details and disclaimers.